joostkremers/ebib/docs/ebib-manual.md

 # Inserting Citations into a Text Buffer

-When you’re in a text buffer, you can insert a citation with the command `ebib-insert-citation`.
+When you’re in a text buffer and you have Ebib open in the background (i.e., you lowered Ebib with `z`), you can insert a citation with the command `ebib-insert-citation`.
 This command asks for a key and inserts a citation with that key in a (user-selectable) form that is appropriate for the current buffer.
 By default, this is set up for LaTeX and [Pandoc](http://johnmacfarlane.net/pandoc/) Markdown buffers, and for [Org mode](http://orgmode.org).